BatemanG/LeanringNeuralNets/README.md

 # LeanringNeuralNets

-This repository is going to be my journy of learning both the maths and coding side of nerual networks over the summer break.
+This repository is going to be my journy of learning both the maths and coding side of nerual networks.
+This will be conintuouly added to.